staticbackendhq/core/README.md

 We also have this
 [blog post](https://staticbackend.com/blog/get-started-self-hosted-version/)
-that also includes the above video.
+that includes the above video.

 If you have Docker & Docker Compose ready, here's how you can have your server up and running in dev mode in 30 seconds: